kochkinaelena/RumourEval2019/README.md

 ## Running the model

-The summary of the model can be found in
+The description of the model architecture can be found in https://www.aclweb.org/anthology/S/S17/S17-2083.pdf The features used in this code are different to the ones used in the paper.

-1. Choose the following options
+1. In `outer_semeval2019.py` you can choose the number of trials that the search algorithm performs while searching for the parameter combination.

+2. In `parameter_search.py` you can define search_space.

-2. Run the baseline
+3. Run the baseline

 ```
 python outer_semeval2019.py